 S: just being super curious everything is a story you have to walk through the world, tassuming htat you are surrounded by storeis.
 As I’ve come to become older, that is not the truth, fewer things are stories, but it;s a valuable way to live,

-wait what do you mean pretending to be a journalist?
+wait what do you mean you were pretending to be a journalist?

-I don’t think that’s lying, that’s being brave, being ambitious.
+i don’t think that’s lying that’s being brave, ambitious

-No no, i kept it a secret my listenership was all of 5
+No no, i kept that a secret.
+I kept it a secret that my listenership was five.

 what i like to tell young producers that are starting out is “don’t get mad get tape.”